Saudi to boost oil output capacity by 1 mn barrels per day: Aramco - France 24

 The deal proposed by Saudi Arabia called for additional output cuts of 1.5 million bpd to cope with the severe economic impact of the coronavirus which has sharply reduced world demand for crude.

-Several years ago, the kingdom had shelved plans to boost its crude production capacity beyond 12 million bpd after demand for OPEC oil declined in the face of stiff competition from North American shale oil and other sources.
+"This could trigger recession in a number of Gulf Cooperation Council economies that are already battling the headwinds of slower global growth and the spread of coronavirus," the Britain-based group said.

+Capital Economics said in a comment that with oil prices at their current levels, the Saudi budget deficit is projected to grow to 15 percent of gross domestic product from six percent now.

-Russia said Tuesday it was open to renewing cooperation with the OPEC cartel even as its kingpin Saudi Arabia escalated a price war with Moscow by announcing it would flood markets with new supplies.
+Russia said Tuesday it was open to renewing cooperation with the OPEC cartel even after its rejection of proposed new output cuts led to the collapse of their alliance.

-The oil price war broke out after OPEC and a group of non-member countries dominated by Russia -- the world's second largest producer -- on Friday failed to agree on production cuts.

-Saudi Arabia responded by announcing unilateral price cuts.
-This prompted the oil price to plummet and fuelled huge falls on stock markets around the world on Monday.

 © 2020 AFP